If you love Jane Eyre, find out all about the historical fiction book, Mr. Rochester.

 Even now, when I think of Thornfield-Hall, I choose to remember what it was then—the playground of my childhood—and not what it was to become: a place of secrets and threats, of angers and fears.

-While that part of the story doesn’t change, Jane’s presence does not arrive until the last quarter of the book.
+While that part of the story doesn’t change, Jane’s presence does not arrive until the book’s last quarter.
 Instead, this is a comprehensive character study of a man’s life.

 MR. ROCHESTER BOOK REVIEW